 Enjoy!

-Posted on 9th October 2012 in Internet of Things
+Stephenson blogs on Internet of Things

 A study released today says that more companies are making #IoT solutions a near-term priority.
 The report by Forrester Consulting, “Building Value from Visibility: 2012 Enterprise Internet of Things Adoption Outlook,” was commissioned by Zebra Technologies Corporation, which makes marking and printing technologies, including RFID and real-time location solutions.